 Your investor relations (IR) colleagues want to keep their separate website and they are digging in.
 The way they see it, they own the communications with investors, and the relationships, so they should have full ownership of digital too.
-And the legal department says it sleeps easier if there’s a separate IR site, hosted by a third party.
+And the legal department says it sleeps easier if there’s a separate IR site, hosted by a third party

 This causes any number of problems for you, as the person who is responsible for the company’s main digital presence.
 One of our American clients termed this issue “seceding from the union”, which sums it up nicely.
 It’s a real headache.

-The question is how do you convince everyone that this is a problem worth tackling, and that you, IR, the rest of the organization, and your stakeholders are better off joined up with one platform, one CMS and one unified set of messages?
+The question is how do you convince everyone that this is a problem worth tackling, and that you, IR, the rest of the organisation, and your stakeholders are better off joined up with one platform, one CMS and one unified set of messages?